guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-11-11-bcbio-monitor.md

 Doing some research I learned about [SSE protocol in HTML5][SSE], and so I decided to go for that.
 SSE is precisely that: The client application subscribes to the server, who publishes messages that all subscribers will read.
-The protocol is robust, and even it you kill bcbio-monitor, when starting it again it will reconnect to the client.
+The protocol is robust, and even if you kill bcbio-monitor, when starting it again it will reconnect to the client.

 With SSE, the client is updated _only_ on important events, and no useless requests to the server are needed.